keeyipchan/esgoggles/README.md

 ## Samples

-### Don't certain keywords?
+### Don't like certain keywords?
 Use CSS to replace with something you prefer
 ```css
 es.FunctionDeclaration > es.id:before,
 es.FunctionExpression > es.id:before